Special Consideration Program for Medicine

 2. Obtaining an undergraduate degree from Mercer University before matriculation into the MD program.

 3. Completing all pre-medical science pre-requisites at Mercer University's College of Liberal Arts (general chemistry, organic chemistry, physics, biology).
-The MUSM Admissions Office should receive official transcripts of all post-secondary college coursework from the institution(s) in which such work was undertaken by July 31 of the year of application to the medical program.
+The MUSM Admissions Office should receive official transcripts of all post-secondary college coursework from the institution(s) in which such work was undertaken by the end of June of the year of application to the medical program.

 4. Attending 80% of the meetings for SCP students at MUSM.
 These meetings are held at MUSM and arranged by the director/dean of admissions twice a year, and are intended to familiarize SCP students further with what MUSM has to offer.

-5. Obtaining a cumulative GPA and a cumulative BCPM-GPA of at least 3.5 at the end of the third year of undergraduate studies.
-This will be checked July 31 of the application year.
+7. Obtaining a cumulative grade point average and a cumulative BCPM grade point average of at least 3.5 at the end of Year 3 of undergraduate studies (checked in July).

 6. Documenting at least 100 hours of volunteer work consistent with Mercer University School of Medicine's mission during your first three years of undergraduate studies.
-This will be checked July 31 of the application year.
+This should be documented in the primary American Medical College Application Service (AMCAS) application and supported by letters of recommendation.

 7. Achieving an overall percentile rank of 67 or better on the 'New (2015)' Medical College Admissions Test (MCAT).